mathewpwheatley/module-3-project-vision-board/README.md

 ![Alt text](https://github.com/mathewpwheatley/module-3-project-vision-board/raw/master/ReadmeImg/BoardWithGoals.png)

-The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON formate.
+The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON format.
 The interactive frontend is build on vanilla HTML and Javascript.

 # Team:
 * Colton Kaiser